About

 2017 Venice Vending Machine, Giardino Venice & Palazzo Mora, Venice Biennale 2017 (Arts Council)

-2012 Hamburg Art Vending Machine, Hamburg, Germany, Curated by Marina
+2012 Hamburg Art Vending Machine, Hamburg, Germany, Curated by Art E Motion

 2010 Lost Not Found Abscission, Figment, Governers Island, New York